-(c) Wix cookies to fulfil the functionality of website.
+(c) WordPress cookies to fulfill the functionality of the website.
 Cookies used for this purpose help us to deliver you the best website visiting experience.
-You can view the privacy notice of Wix here (https://support.wix.com/en/article/cookies-and-your-wix-site#types-of-cookies).
+You can view the privacy notice of WordPress here (https://wordpress.org/about/privacy/cookies/).

 10. HOW CAN YOU MANAGE COOKIES?

 10.2.
-Blocking all cookies will have a negative impact upon the usability of many websites.
+Blocking all cookies will have a negative impact on the usability of many websites.

 11. THIRD PARTY WEBSITES

-In the website you may find links to and from partner sites, information sources and related party websites.
-Please take note that such third party website that you will visit by clicking on links have their own privacy notices and we take no responsibility regarding such privacy notices.
-We recommend familiarising with privacy notices of such websites before providing any personal data to such.
+On the website, you may find links to and from partner sites, information sources, and related party websites.
+Please take note that such third-party websites that you will visit by clicking on links have their own privacy notices and we take no responsibility regarding such privacy notices.
+We recommend familiarising yourselves with privacy notices of such websites before providing any personal data to such.

 12. CHILDREN PERSONAL DATA

 12.1.
-Our website and services are targeted at persons over the age of 16 or another age under respective country’s law which allow you to assume responsibility for obligations emerging from contractual relations and have a full capacity to take legal actions.
+Our website and services are targeted at persons over the age of 18 or another age under the respective country’s law which allow you to assume responsibility for obligations emerging from contractual relations and have a full capacity to take legal actions.

 13. UPDATING YOUR DATA